Edmonton, Alberta

 Edmonton_Skyline_April_2016_1300px.jpg

-Another Edmonton institution, the Northern Alberta Institute of Technology (NAIT), is training its future workforce.
+Another Edmonton institution, the Northern Alberta Institute of Technology (NAIT), focuses on qualifying people for better employment.
 NAIT has created numerous programs designed to give students the skills most needed by regional employers, including classes to address climate change and to help the region make its cities smarter and its industry more efficient.
-These programs aim to diversify Alberta’s economy for the future and to assist urban and rural businesses in the region with distance learning.
-Starting in 2004, NAIT has commanded a fleet of mobile semi-tractor-trailer education units known as NIMs (NAIT in Motion) that bring state-of-the-art equipment directly to communities in need of training.
+NAIT operates a fleet of mobile semi-tractor-trailer education units known as NIMs (NAIT in Motion) that bring state-of-the-art equipment directly to communities most in need.
+It is one of seven post-secondaries in Edmonton, with the University of Alberta ranking 8th in the 2025 Times Higher Education Impact Ranking

 Website: www.edmonton.ca